- What is a Trademark?

-Yes, all applications are confidential until after 18 months from the priority date or filing date of the application for the purpose of public inspection.
+Yes, all patent applications are confidential until after 18 months from the priority date or filing date of the application.

 A court action cannot be taken while an application is still pending.
 Nevertheless, a court action can be taken as soon as the patent is granted.
 The protection of a patent commences from the date of filing.

 - Does MyIPO allow the owner of a patent to make payment of all the annual fees for the entire duration of his patent in a lump sum after the grant of a patent?